Section 4 Intro to the Memory and Aging Center

 • Decision-Making in Alzheimer’s and Related Dementias (DMA)

 This project studies decisional impairments in different subtypes of dementia.
-We recruit participants with bvFTD and svPPA from the PPG, participants with Alzheimer’s disease from the ADRC, and healthy control participants from the Hillblom project.
+We recruit participants with bvFTD and svPPA from the PPG, participants with Alzheimer’s disease from the ADRC, and healthy control participants from the BrANCH project.

 • Guidelines for managing this project can be found in the Standard Operating Procedures on the R: drive: R:\groups\chiong\DMA\.